 Remember to select people you have been worked with closely so they would give you meaningful feedback.

-Tip: you cannot add new people to an existing feedback request once it has been sent so choose your colleagues carefully!
+Tip: you can add new people to an existing feedback request once it has been sent so don't worry if you forgot someone.

-Give your feedback request a title (1) and provide description for your colleagues (2) in the two boxes shown below.
-Choose a subject line that lets your colleagues know what you are asking for.
-For example, you can include the name of a project or a subject of a meeting you just had, like 'Project Orange check-in'
+Choose a title for your feedback request that lets your colleagues know what you are asking for.
+For example, you can include the name of a project or a subject of a meeting you just had, like 'Feedback on June Retrospective'

-Choose the topics which your colleagues will be asked to rate and give you feedback on.
+Select the questions to include in your Feedback Request.
 You can include topics from the Competency Library of your organization, custom topics, or both.

-Tip: Real-time feedback requests are meant to be short check-ins done frequently, so we suggest choosing three to four skills at most.
+Tip: Real-time feedback requests are meant to be short check-ins done frequently, so we suggest choosing three to four questions at most.

 Select 'Add custom question' and type in your custom question.